-Are you having trouble understanding your preschooler or are you concerned about their language development?
+Are you having trouble understanding your preschooler or are you concerned about their language development (or that they may need speech therapy)?
 Just because your toddlers or preschooler seems like a late talker does not always mean anything is wrong.
-Be sure to talk to your physician or other professional about your concerns.
+Be sure to talk to your physician or a qualified speech therapist about your concerns.

 Here are a few ideas for helping your child learn to talk.
 Do the first activities as long as your child enjoys them.
 Add new activities as he or she grows older.